Building our Future Together - Development Code Update

 Sustainability: Water and Open Space

-by dcsalmo, over 1 year ago
+by dcsalmo, almost 2 years ago

 Allowing cash in lieu of water and cash in lieu of open space/parkland is not sustainable in the face of climate change.
 Hence, these allowances should be removed from the UDC, and each new development project, regardless of zoning, should be required to provide a combination of onsite water and onsite open space sufficient to completely offset the development's carbon footprint.